 When an acute heart insufficiency occurs in a patient, there is usually no donor heart available.
 In those cases, artificial hearts step into the breach as lifesavers.
 In the production of artificial hearts, engineers are responsible for the precise finishing, down to the micrometre, of pumps and cannula.
 This takes place under clean room conditions, since the slightest unevenness or deviation could lead to life-threatening complications for the patient.
 For many years, Memmert vacuum ovens have been used for the drying process.
 The gentle drying of the heat-sensitive polyurethane is done in a vacuum at 30 °C over a period of 24 hours.
 In doing this, the pressure in the interior of the oven is briefly reduced under controlled circumstances so that humidity and possible residue is removed more quickly.

 Memmert vacuum ovens can do much more than just drying.
 They are used for curing, conditioning, degassing, and ageing.
-Substances sensitive to heat and oxygen are treated gently.
-Components with complex geometries are dried residue-free.
+The ovens treat substances which are sensitive to heat and oxygen gently.
+They dry components with complex geometries residue-free.
 This is accomplished with unsurpassed energy efficiency thanks to a speed-controlled vacuum pump and digital pressure control at turbo speed.
 The VO oven together with pump module and pump forms an exceptionally energy-saving combination.
 The vacuum pump switches off automatically when the vacuum is reached and only switches back on when required.

 Laboratory ovens are designed to ensure that every point within the device is at the target temperature.
-Ramp programming of temperature and vacuum cycles in combination with direct heating of the thermo shelves allows unrivaled process times, even when fully loaded.
+Memmert vacuum ovens are designed for unrivaled process times, even when fully loaded.
+This is accomplished with ramp programming of temperature and vacuum cycles in combination with direct heating of the thermo shelves.
 For this reason, Memmert was the first manufacturer worldwide to develop a turbo-drying system with vacuum cycles for its vacuum oven VO.

 In a 2018 survey, Lab Manager readers reported that the top features buyers sought in lab ovens were safety (86%), low maintenance and operating costs (71%), ease of use (69%), and uniform heat distribution (59%).
 In fields that are heavily regulated, such as medicine, precision in the vacuum is crucial for quality and competitiveness.
 Memmert ovens achieve the highest level of uniform heat distribution because their shelves have a heating element wrapped in silicone and aluminum.
 The heating elements are in the walls so there is a more ambient transfer of heat.
 When it comes to ease of use, the Memmert vacuum oven can be set up and ready to go by any person in your organization